 "Gift cards represent a $160 billion industry in the U.S., yet many businesses underestimate the complexities of the associated sales tax implications."

-Moreover, during the 2022 holiday season, over 77% of consumers planned to purchase at least one gift card, solidifying their place as one of the most popular gift items.
-[2]
+During the 2022 holiday season, over 77% of consumers planned to purchase at least one gift card, solidifying their place as one of the most popular gift items.

-You might assume that selling a gift card is a taxable event, but in most jurisdictions, it's not.
+In most jurisdictions, it's not taxable when you sell gift cards.
 The initial sale of gift cards and certificates is generally not subject to sales tax.
 This is because the purchaser is not buying a tangible product or service at that moment but acquiring a tool for future transactions.
-Essentially, it's a transfer of funds, not a taxable sale of goods.

 For instance, if a customer uses a $50 gift card to buy a $50 sweater in a state with a 7% sales tax, the retailer must collect $3.50 in sales tax.
 This tax collection responsibility falls squarely on the retailer's shoulders.